tc39/notes/es7/2016-03/march-30.md

 WH: I hope that it's fairly trivial for a JIT to figure out that it's statically shaped for classes that do not inherit from anything else.
 Now if a class inherits from something else, then the JIT would have to be able to figure out what it's inheriting from at compile time... how hard would that be?...

-FST: which it can't...
+EFT: which it can't...
 For the multi-level case, it doesn't matter from an implementer's perspective at all, whether it's done all at once or incrementally.

 WH: It's essential that the non-inheriting class case be statically analyzable and efficient.
 Don't worry as much about inheriting classes.